-County Boards of Elections shall not provide physical, electronic, or internal access to third parties seeking to copy and/or conduct an examination of state-certified electronic voting systems, or any components of such systems, including but not limited to: election management software and systems, tabulators, automatic tabulating scanners: counters. equipment, voting devices, servers, ballot marking devices, paper ballot or ballot card printers, portable memory media devices (thumb drives, flash drives and the like), and any other hardware, software or devices being used as part of the election management system.
+County Boards of Elections shall not provide physical, electronic, or internal access to third parties seeking to copy and/or conduct an examination of state-certified electronic voting systems, or any components of such systems, including but not limited to: election management software and systems, tabulators, scanners; counters, automatic tabulating equipment, voting devices, servers, ballot marking devices, paper ballot or ballot card printers, portable memory media devices (thumb drives, flash drives and the like), and any other hardware, software or devices being used as part of the election management system.
+(App.
+11).

 Directive 1 also provided for the revocation of funding for counties whose machines are decertified under the Directive stating "[t]he Commonwealth of Pennsylvania will not reimburse any cost of replacement voting equipment for which certification or use authority has been withdrawn pursuant to this directive."
+(App.
+11).

-In February of 2020, the Pennsylvania Economic Development authority voted to approve issuance of a 90 million dollar bond to cover costs for new voting machines in Pennsylvania.
+In February of 2020, the Pennsylvania Economic Development authority voted to approve a \$90 Million bond issuance to cover costs for new voting machines across the Commonwealth of Pennsylvania.
 Petitioners claimed that the Secretary had no authority to withhold such funding pursuant to Directive 1.

-Following the issuance of Directive 1, and without the opportunity for a hearing or other due process, the Secretary issued a letter (constituting an "adjudication" or "order") to Petitioners dated July 20, 2021, stating:
+Following the issuance of Directive 1, and without the opportunity for a hearing or other due process, the Secretary issued a letter (constituting an adjudication or "order") to Petitioners (addressed to the County Solicitor) dated July 20, 2021, stating:

 As a result of the access granted to Wake TSI, Fulton County's certified system has been compromised and neither Fulton County; the vendor, Dominion Voting Systems; nor the Department of State can verify that the impacted components of Fulton County's leased voting system are safe to use in future elections.
-Due to these actions and after careful consideration...I have no other choice but to decertify the use of Fulton County's leased Dominion Democracy Suite 5.5A voting system last used in the November 2020 election.
+Due to these actions and after careful consideration ...
+I have no other choice but to decertify the use of Fulton County's leased Dominion Democracy Suite 5.5A voting system last used in the November 2020 election.

 Respondent's July 20, 2021 letter further stated that, "based on our discussions and correspondence with Fulton County officials, it appears that the contents of the Democracy Suite 5.5A that were used during the 2020 November election were subjected to a postelection review by a third-party in violation of Pennsylvania's Election Code."
+(App.
+11).